Fete Stall Ideas

 The ladder climb is a wire ladder with wooden rungs, it has a swivel at either end of the ladder.
 It is attached to a frame – at the top of the frame, you attach a $50 note.
 Anyone who can climb the ladder without falling over wins the prize.

 Played around inflatable objects, laser tag involves tagging opposing team members.
 These mobile arenas are extremely popular with older children.
 You will need a large area to house the inflatable arenas.
-It is great fun for all ages and really a really popular activity.
+It is great fun for all ages and really popular activity.

 Lolly and Sweet Stall

-Ask for donations from parents and repackage into plastic bags.
+Ask for donations from parents and repackage them into plastic bags.
 Refer to recipes on our website.
 Lolly necklaces are always a popular item and can be easily made by children.
 Confectionery warehouses are a good source of cheap lollies.
 Check out our free resources for sweet stall convenors here.

 Lucky dips are irresistible to most children.
 A toy or novelty wholesaler should be able to provide you with cheap toys suitable for the lucky dip.
 Also source hair clips, hair slides, ribbons, necklaces, earrings and rings.
 Wrap in bright colours and put in brightly coloured containers – plastic rubbish bins covered in wrapping paper are good.
 It is a good idea to have one for boys and one for girls.
 You can make the dip harder by filling the container with sawdust so the children have to rummage around to find their prize – but make sure your prizes are well wrapped.